yavuzff/scalable-multimodal-similarity-search/README.md

 ## Using the C++ library in Python:

-The C++ library consists of ExactMultiVecIndex and MultiVecHNSW, where to former is a sequntial scan based exact approach, and the latter is a multi-vector adaptation of the HNSW index by Malkov and Yashunin (2020).
+The C++ library consists of ExactMultiVecIndex (sequential scan based exact approach) and MultiVecHNSW (a multi-vector adaptation of the HNSW index by Malkov and Yashunin (2020)).
 The library can be imported and used within Python scripts.

 1. Import the index:
 ```
 from multivec_index import MultiVecHNSW
 ```